Keyboard shortcuts

 Python

-The Python generator produces pure-Python ctypes bindings, type stubs, and packaging files.
-It uses Python’s built-in ctypes module to call the C ABI directly — no compilation step, no native extension modules, no third-party dependencies.
+The Python target produces pure-Python ctypes bindings, type stubs, and packaging files.
+Calls go through Python’s built-in ctypes module so there is no compilation step, no native extension, and no third-party runtime dependency.
+The generated package works on any Python 3.7+ interpreter that can dlopen the shared library.

 The trade-off is that ctypes calls are slower than compiled extensions (cffi, pybind11, PyO3).
-For most FFI workloads the overhead is negligible compared to the work done inside the Rust library.
+For typical FFI workloads the overhead is negligible compared to the work done inside the Rust library.

 FilePurpose